 Income Level

-For income protection, your declared income over the past 2-3 years determines the maximum cover available (typically up to 75% of pre-tax income).
+For income protection, your declared income over the past 2-3 financial years (from ATO tax returns) determines the maximum cover available - typically up to 75% of pre-tax income.
 Higher income means higher potential benefit amounts and correspondingly higher premiums.
-Keeping accurate financial records simplifies the application process.

 Waiting Period

-Income protection policies have a waiting period before benefits begin - typically 14, 30, or 90 days.
-A shorter waiting period means faster payouts but higher premiums.
-Self-employed people with limited cash reserves may prefer a shorter waiting period despite the higher cost.
+Income protection policies have a waiting period before benefits begin - typically 30, 60, or 90 days.
+A shorter waiting period provides faster payouts but higher premiums.
+Self-employed people with limited cash reserves may prefer a shorter waiting period despite the additional cost.

 👤